 The Company evaluated the public and private warrants as well as the Backstop Warrants and warrants embedded in the representative units as either equity-classified or liability-classified instruments based on an assessment of the warrants' specific terms and applicable authoritative guidance in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 480, Distinguishing Liabilities from Equity ("ASC 480") and ASC 815, Derivatives and Hedging ("ASC 815").
-The assessment considers whether the warrants are freestanding financial instruments pursuant to ASC 480, meet the definition of a liability pursuant to ASC 480, and whether the warrants meet all of the requirements for equity classification.
+The assessment considers whether the warrants are freestanding financial instruments pursuant to ASC 480, meet the definition of a liability pursuant to ASC 480, and whether the warrants meet all of the requirements for equity classification under ASC 815, including whether the warrants are indexed to the Company's own common stock, among other conditions for equity classification.
 Pursuant to such evaluation, the Company further evaluated the public and private warrants, the backstop warrants and the warrants embedded in the representative units under ASC 815-40, Derivatives and Hedging - Contracts in Entity's Own Equity, and concluded that the private warrants and backstop warrants do not meet the criteria to be classified in stockholders' equity.
 Both the public warrants and the warrants embedded in the representative units meet the criteria to be classified in stockholders' equity.